 For us, the temperatures were a good 20 degrees cooler in late June than in South Carolina.
 Something I was not expecting.
 It was so cool one night that I almost went out and bought a sweatshirt (luckily it warmed up a bit the next day).

-I enjoyed visiting in summer (as do lots of others as well).
-Though the spring and fall are probably gorgeous as well.
+I enjoy visiting in summer (as do lots of others as well).
+Though the spring and fall are gorgeous as well.
 Just be sure to keep your eye on the forecast.

 Where To Stay in Highlands NC

-Our trip centered around our accommodation, The Park on Main.
+Our trips center around our accommodation, The Park on Main.
 This boutique hotel was absolutely perfect.
 Not only are they dog friendly, this hotel is dog centric.
 This should be immediately obvious on arrival due to all the dog iconography that abounds.

 But it’s not just that your dog can stay.
 The Park on Main has everything to make your dog’s stay extra special.
 Their own dog bed?
 Check.
 Dog bowl?
 Check.
 New dog toy?
 Check.
 Bucket of biscuits in the lobby?
 Check.
 Their own dog park?
 Oh yes.
 Let me repeat that again.